jayzerky/sql-agent/README.md

 SQL Agent Description
-Our custom SQL agent is a powerful data query and response system built using Python, LangChain, and Azure OpenAI.
+My custom SQL agent is a powerful data query and response system built using Python, LangChain, and Azure OpenAI.
 The agent streamlines the process of turning natural-language questions into actionable insights from a database.
 Here’s how it works step-by-step:

 Natural Language to SQL Conversion